 To minimise processing times, we ask you to provide us with all the necessary documents when you submit your application.
 Please name two or more academics eligible to function as academic reviewers.

 We require the following documents (in duplicate):

-- The completed application form (cover sheet for application) (in German, DOC, 2.1 MB)
+- The completed application form (cover sheet for application) (in German, DOC, 2.1 MB / PDF, 0.2 MB)

 - The questionnaire for applicants (in German, DOC, 2.1 MB / PDF, 0.1 MB)

 - Questionnaire for the doctoral supervisor (in German, DOC, 2.1 MB / PDF, 0.1 MB)

-- Optional, the English questionnaire for academic reviewers (DOC, 0.1 MB / PDF, 0.1 MB)
+- Optional, the English questionnaire for the doctoral supervisor (DOC, 0.1 MB / PDF, 0.1 MB)

 - If available, a copy of the supervision or PhD agreement